 No matter how many times, the moment of injection always brings him back to his own, even when it’s non-lethal.
-He hadn’t known that at the time.
+He hadn’t been told by his “executioner.”
 He thought he was going to die.

 He was just a thug, back then.
 He gravitated toward the strongest kids in his neighborhood, did his best to understand what they needed, then give it to them.
 He was good at it.
 Even without people saying anything, he’d get feelings about what those around him needed or wanted.